Important News & Updates

 - Have you traveled outside of Canada, including the U.S., within the last 14 days?

 - Are you experiencing any cold or flu symptoms?

 - Have you been exposed to anyone that has been confirmed to have or is being tested for the COVID-19 Virus?

-If you answer YES, to any one of these questions, we will be asking to conduct the appointment with you over the telephone instead of in person, at the branch.
+If you answer YES, to any one of these questions, we will be asking to conduct an appointment with you over the telephone instead of in person, at the branch.

-If you answer NO, to any of the questions above, we will conduct the appointment as usual with you.
+If you answer NO, to any of the questions above, we will continue to assist you.
 Please be assured that our offices are being cleaned ahead of member appointments as well as after.

 4.)
 How is social distancing being applied in the branches?

-We have advised staff and posted member notices that while in branch, everyone is asked to adhere to the following social distancing protocol as set forth by various health organizations across Canada which includes:
+We have advised staff and posted member notices that while in branch, everyone is asked to adhere to the following Physical/Social Distancing Protocol as set forth by various health organizations across Canada which includes: